The Best Rivers In Ontario For Trout And Steelhead

 Fishing on the Rouge River

-The Rouge River flows at the edge of Toronto and although it’s not as popular as some of the other rivers I have discussed, it offers good fishing opportunities for trout and salmon with some pretty good access.
+The Rouge River flows at the edge of Toronto.
+Although it’s not as popular as some of the other rivers I have discussed, it offers good fishing opportunities for trout and salmon with some pretty good access.

 You’ll find rainbows, salmon, and migratory brown trout in the fall and steelhead in the spring.